MikeTheMichaelS/412-public/README.md

 1. Open your VSCode settings (Ctrl + , or Cmd + , on macOS).
 1. Search for `Emmet: Include Languages` in the settings search bar.
-3. Click on "Add item"go-HTML with HTML:
+3. Click on "Add item"
+4. Select "django-HTML" with HTML:

 #### Demo
 ![alt text](image.png)